liberland/Constitution/Constitution.md

 2) A motion proposing a Decision will have to achieve at least the simple majority of all Representatives in order to pass.

-3) All decisions shall be published for at least 30 days before they become Valid, so that the People may, if they so choose, organize a Referendum to  veto it and for other review procedures as prescribed by this Constitution to take place.
+3) All decisions shall be published for at least 30 days before they become Valid and Public Administration shall organize a Veto Proposal about them, so that the People may, if they so choose, reject it.
+Other review procedures as prescribed by this Constitution shall also take place in this period.

 4) A Vetoed Decision shall not be valid and shall be returned back to the Assembly for reworking.